chucey/TrAISformer/README.md

 # Maritime Vessel Analysis

-This repo buids on the TrAISformer work found [here](https://github.com/CIA-Oceanix/TrAISformer).
+This repo builds on the TrAISformer work found [here](https://github.com/CIA-Oceanix/TrAISformer).
 That repo contains a Pytorch implementation of TrAISformer---A generative transformer for AIS trajectory prediction (https://arxiv.org/abs/2109.03958).
 The transformer part is adapted from: https://github.com/karpathy/minGPT

 To build on previous work, we adopted the TrAISformer architechure and tuned hyperparameters to make predictions on US vessel data.
 From there, we used those predicitions to detect the future positions of neighboring vessels to a target vessel.

-We also, applied anomaly detection to detection normal and anomalous vessel trajectories, and behavior detection to charaterize vessel behaviors over time.
+We also, applied anomaly detection to detect normal and anomalous vessel trajectories, and behavior detection to charaterize vessel behaviors over time.

 ---